Nike-Inc/cerberus-doc-site/docs/architecture/infrastructure-overview.md

 The WAF automatically drops requests with incorrect request body size, SQL injection, and Cross Site Scripting (XSS).

-CloudFront access logs are parsed using a [rate limiting lambda](https://github.com/Nike-Inc/cerberus-cloudfront-lambda) that automatically blacklists IP addresses exceeding a configurable request rate limit.
+CloudFront access logs are parsed using a <a target="_blank" onclick="trackOutboundLink('https://github.com/Nike-Inc/cerberus-cloudfront-lambda')" href="https://github.com/Nike-Inc/cerberus-cloudfront-lambda">rate limiting lambda</a>
+that automatically blacklists IP addresses exceeding a configurable request rate limit.
 The access logs are stored in S3 and every time a new log chunk is written to S3, the Lambda is triggered (every 10 minutes or so).